My Most Used Git Commands

 bash

-This is actually a command, that I found a few months ago from David Walsh.
-The command will list the most recently worked on branches from top to bottom.
+This is actually a command that I found a few months ago from David Walsh.
+The command lists the most recently worked on branches from top to bottom.
 It is so cool!

 git reset --hard